arashnm80/arashnm80.github.io/quotes.md

 > Any change is a mean to produce energy.

 > Any worthwhile venture involves risk.

+> The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

+> World is fool of lonely people afraid to make the first move.

+> I'm not gonna let the fear of striking out keep me from playing the game.

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?